helloflask/flask-ckeditor/README.md

 **WARNING: This project is under active development.
 Nothing is set in stone at this point of time.**

-CKEditor integration for Flask, including image upload, code syntax highlight and more.
+CKEditor integration for Flask, including image upload, code syntax highlight, Markdown mode and more.

 ## Installation